 To my surprise, during The Coronavirus Pandemic, I learned my government valued profit over people.
-They offered Federal Business Stimulus Packages with not requirements to aide in the recovery.
+They offered Federal Business Stimulus Packages with no requirements to aid in the recovery.

-To my surprise, the United States government sought to incentivize businesses with the hopes of earning profits on top of the pubic funds offered to them to help them through the pandemic.
+To my surprise, the United States government sought to incentivize businesses with the hopes of earning profits on top of the public funds offered to them to help them through the pandemic.

 To add insult to injury instead of the United States government using awesome powers granted by the people to take over and manage the nation’s Coronavirus Pandemic response, it chose to hold Hunger Games-style competitions between the states to even bolster even more profits for private businesses.

 This approach will prove to be disastrous for obvious reasons.
-The Coronavirus Pandemic will teach us about our capitalistic, profit at all cost, supply and demand, shop till your drop culture.
+The Coronavirus Pandemic will teach us about our capitalism, profit at all costs, supply, and demand, and shop till your drop culture.

 Will we learn it?
 Will you learn it?

-The Coronavirus Pandemic has effected many cultures differently.
-Here in the United States, many complain about not being able to go outside, fun, or being asked to wear a Face Mask in public.
+The coronavirus Pandemic has affected many cultures differently.
+Here in the United States, many complain about not being able to go outside, have fun, or be asked to wear a Face Mask in public.
 I guess some would call this a first-world problem.

 Although I am focusing on the Coronavirus Pandemic that is threatening life as we know it around the globe, many cultures have been constantly dealing with diseases like Cholera, Dengue Fever, Malaria, and many other illnesses in conjunction with this virus.